NathanPERIER/pokemon-icons-db/README.md

 - The `evolution_variants` property must be null if the `evolves_from` group-level property is null.
 - A form with a non-null `evolution_variants` must have a null `derives` property, and conversely (derivated forms do not evolve directly, they are obtained from another form of the same Pokémon, which might have previously evolved).
 - All variants in `evolution_variants` must exist in the group associated with the `evolves_from` property (at group level).
 Additionally, they cannot refer to a derived form.
+- A form with a gender variant must have a gender ratio, and the ratio must allow for both male and female individuals.
 - The form with the default variant (`"variant": null`, if any) cannot be derived from another form.
 - The first form in the list is the one that "best respresents" the species :
     - If the group has a null variant form, it must be the first in the list.